Every day our teachers receive dozens of messages from students concerned with how to improve their pronunciation.

 Phonetic transcription of the word “phonetics”.

 You might find it a bit difficult to learn the symbols of the phonetic alphabet as we’re sure you won’t have seen a lot of them before, but this alphabet has the advantage of being international and universal, and it will let you know how any word is pronounced in any language.

-3. Speak to Yourself
+3. Speak to yourself

 This is exactly what happens in the “Speak” section of our online English course: you listen to the dialogue, repeat and record the sentences and then you listen and compare your pronunciation.
 If you are not satisfied, you can repeat this as many times as you need.

-4. Pronunciation Isn’t Everything
+4. Pronunciation isn’t everything

 Remember that your intonation is also important and that every language, dialect or register has its own intonation patterns.
 Moreover, using correct intonation will make your English sound a lot more natural even if your pronunciation isn’t perfect.
 Pay attention to the intonation of questions, exclamations, statements, etc., in English.
 You might find it’s very different to the intonation in your mother tongue.

-5. Start Imitating People
+5. Start imitating people

 This time you’ll have to imitate their accent but while speaking their language, that it to say, you’ll have to speak English while imitating their British or American accent.

-6. Slow Down!
+6. Slow down!

 Remember that the important thing is that you are understood.
 The rest will come with practice.

-7. Music to Your Ears
+7. Music to your ears

 Pay close attention to how each sound is pronounced and rewind if necessary to listen to a part again.

 We don’t get tired of repeating it: the best way to get used to an accent is by exposing yourself to it by watching films and series, listening to the radio, podcasts, etc.

 Each unit starts with one of these videos which will be the basis for the rest of the exercises.

 If you want to improve your English pronunciation once and for all, our course is a safe bet.
 Do you want to see for yourself?